tommyettinger/textratypist/README.md

 current OSes.
 Older Windows programs (like Notepad from Windows 7) aren't able to read `\n` line endings, but the versions distributed with recent Windows can use `\n` easily, as can almost all code-oriented text editors.

-Colors can be written out as hex strings, like `#FF7700` or `#9783EDFF`, given by name, or described using a simple syntax.
+Colors can be written out as hex strings, like `#FF7700`, `#9783EDFF`, or the short form `#F70`, given by name, or described using a simple syntax.
 The full list of (case-sensitive!) names can be seen ordered [by hue](https://tommyettinger.github.io/textratypist/ColorTableHue.html), [by lightness](https://tommyettinger.github.io/textratypist/ColorTableLightness.html), or [by name](https://tommyettinger.github.io/textratypist/ColorTableAlphabetical.html).
 You can take one or more of